LucaGiangregorio93/luca.giangregorio.github.io/content/authors/admin/_index.md

 I combine economics and sociological literature to study the dynamics of labour markets, occupational structural changes, their impacts on income and wage inequalities, and intergenerational income and class mobility.

+Currently, I am Post-Doctoral researcher at Roma Tre Univeristy, working on the Estate, Inheritance, and Gift Taxes section of the GC Wealth Project (https://wealthproject.gc.cuny.edu) and contribute to the activity of Inequality in Rome Research Group.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Giangregorio.pdf" "newtab" >}}CV{{< /staticref >}}.